FieldRobotEvent/Virtual_Field_Robot_Event_21/competition_environment/README.md

 Parse this file and take the specified turns at the headlands.
 The field contains straight rows with missing plants.
 Details: https://www.fieldrobot.com/event/index.php/contest/task-2/

-## Task 3/4
-* You can upload your own robot definition.
-This is a TODO!

 ## Task 3
 Task 3 is a field mapping task.
 Traverse the rows and find the weeds/trash, and return a map of locations.
 The field contains straight rows with missing plants.
 On the headlands, two pillars, with a QR code are located as reference points.
 We will give you a file with their locations at
   * /catkin/src/Virtual_Field_Robot_Event/virtual_maize_field/map/markers.csv.